01-edu/public/subjects/devops/easy-cloud/README.md

 - Use security groups or similar network security mechanisms to restrict inbound and outbound traffic to only necessary ports and protocols.
 - Email alerts in the event of a problem with one of the services or a skip of the budget, you can define the budget by your self.

-> You are not allowed to use kubernetes services or install it in the servers, the client are not familiar with it.
+> You are not allowed to use kubernetes services or install it in the servers, the clients are not familiar.

 ### Cost Management